charlesportoferreira/word2vec/docs/Install.md

 In this folder, you need to keep your embeddings models

 It is necessary to keep your corpus and models in the correct folder because we are using a relative path to find theses files.
-So if you put them in a parent folder from this project it may not be able to find these files, unless you provide the flag -f True to inform that you are using full path
+So if you put them in a parent folder from this project it may not be able to find these files, unless you provide the flag -f True to inform that you are using full path.

-### Libraries:

-You will need the following python libraries to run this code: nltk, stop-words, gensim, tensorflow, tensorflow-hub.

-One may install these libraries using the [pip](https://pypi.org/project/pip/) tool.
- To do that, run the following commands:

-        pip install nltk
-        pip install stop-words
-        pip install gensim
-        pip install tensorflow
-        pip install tensorflow-hub

 ### Creating a python 3 virtual environment